HealthCheckHQ/sentinel/README.md

 **Sentinel: Infinite Worker for Synthetic Monitoring and Uptime Checks**

 The issue with all the status page tools like [betterstack](https://betterstack.com/website-monitoring), [healthcheck.io](https://healthchecks.io/), [pulsetic](https://pulsetic.com/), [pagerduty](https://www.pagerduty.com/) etc is that they provide consolidated status pages and monitors.
-We loose freedom on granualar individual datapoints generated and there is no way to export or get individual datapoints.
-Hence this project was started taking inspiration from This project was started taking inspirations from Grafana Synthetics and Monitoring plugin.
-But Grafana Synthetics is very costly costing more tha $5 per endpoint per month per edge servers.
-So we decided to build our own uptime monitoring service where individual datapoints can be exported.

 This project was born out of this need for **greater flexibility and data accessibility** in uptime monitoring.
 Inspired by the capabilities of Grafana Synthetics and Monitoring plugin, we aimed to create a more affordable solution.
 However, Grafana Synthetics can be expensive, costing over $5 per endpoint per month per edge server.